cosmobobak/cbnf/README.md

 The magic bytes must equal `CBNF`, or the header is considered ill-formed, no diagnostic required, instant UB, nasal demons, etc etc.

+## Header Fields

+### Magic
+The magic bytes are the first four bytes of the header, and must equal `CBNF`.
+This is used to verify that the header is well-formed.

+### Version
+The version field is a 16-bit unsigned integer that specifies the version of the CBNF format.
+The current version is 1.

+### Flags
+TBD

+### Padding
+The padding field is currently unused, and must be zero.

+### Architecture
+The architecture field is an 8-bit unsigned integer that specifies the architecture of the neural network.
+The currently defined architectures are:
+TBD

+### Activation
+The activation field is an 8-bit unsigned integer that specifies the activation function of the neural network.
+The currently defined activation functions are:
+0: Clipped ReLU
+1: Squared Clipped ReLU

+### Hidden Size
+The hidden size field is a 16-bit unsigned integer that specifies the number of neurons in the hidden layer of the neural network.

+### Input Buckets
+The input buckets field is an 8-bit unsigned integer that specifies the number of input buckets in the neural network.
+This should be 1 for bucketless neural networks, and would be 64 for a HalfKA neural network.

+### Output Buckets
+The output buckets field is an 8-bit unsigned integer that specifies the number of output buckets in the neural network.
+This should be 1 for bucketless neural networks.

+### Name Length
+The name length field is an 8-bit unsigned integer that specifies the length of the name of the neural network, in bytes.
+The name length must be less than or equal to 48.

+### Name
+A buffer of 48 bytes that contains the name of the neural network.
+By this specification the name must be valid ASCII, but implementations are free and encouraged to support UTF-8 names.

 ## Existing Implementations

 ### cbnf-rs